ReckoningHero/website2/_posts/2019-5-11-The Unique Qualities of a Software Programmer.md

 ![image](/assets/img/Software2.gif)

 So what is a software developer in fact and what qualities qualify who he or she really is?
 Well, let me put it this way!
 The old stereotype that a software developers and programmers are all geeky, square-glasses, anti-social, and sometimes even disgusting from lack of personal hygiene has become irrelevant for decades.
-In today's world,
+In today's world, being a software developer can be as seen a the most professional, well-respected field, However it can be very competitive and at certain times challenging when hard projects are assigned to certain developers.
+Additionally, the